homiedopie/beberlei.de/_sources/2013/06/24/bounded_contexts.txt

 It is propably a human trait trying to find the one line that connects every dot.
 However in software design there is a case to be made for the separation of contexts to tackle complexity.
-Eric Evans described this in detail in his `"Bounded Context" <http://domaindrivendesign.org/node/91/>`_ pattern in the "Domain-Driven Design" book.
+Eric Evans described this in detail with the `"Bounded Context" <http://domaindrivendesign.org/node/91/>`_ pattern in his "Domain-Driven Design" book.
 According to an interview with Evans I read somewhere, he considers it one of the most important patterns in the whole book.